seanzira/CapstoneReact/README.md

 ## Rules and App Usage
 * The purpose of the game is to guess what you think the hidden word is by selecting the letters provided to you.
 * You have a limited amount of wrong guesses, where once reached, you will have lost the game.
 * Your objective is to try and select the letters that you think are present in the word without exhausting your wrong guesses.
+* GOODLUCK!